-- a risk assessment of the working at height activity has been documented - identified control measures are demonstrated - where equipment is provided, the equipment is maintained in accordance with manufacturer's instructions - where applicable, suitable overhead weather protection is provided, such that rain water is prevented from falling on the tank top.
+- a risk assessment of the working at height activity has been documented.
+Where appropriate, this may include working around inspection pits, or may conclude that no working at height activity is undertaken during an SLPS inspection - identified control measures are demonstrated - where equipment is provided, the equipment is maintained in accordance with manufacturer's instructions - where applicable, suitable overhead weather protection is provided, such that rain water is prevented from falling on the tank top.
 Simply relying on only conducting inspections in good weather will not be sufficient, neither will a small cover that relies on the vehicle being moved during the inspection.
 Preference is for a fixed solution, but if a mobile solution is used it must be robust enough to be used in poor weather conditions